chrisheuberger/nationbuilder-guide/basics/index.md

 By adding and removing page tags, you can easily customize page content and layouts.

+#### Step 1: Create a Liquid Variable for a Page’s Tags

+To customize our template based on a page’s tags, we’ll first enable NationBuilder’s theme engine to recognize those tags.

 By default, NationBuilder Liquid variables include one named `page.tags`, an array of page tags.
 But you’ll need those tags in a list format to enable NationBuilder’s theme engine to recognize and search for them.
 This code creates a new variable called `tags_list` and tells NationBuilder its value is a full list of the page’s tags, separated by commas.

 {% highlight html %}{% raw %}{% assign tags_list = "" %} {% for tag in page.tags %} {% assign tags_list = tag.name | append: ", " | append: tags_list %} {% endfor %}{% endraw %}{% endhighlight %}

+This tells NationBuilder that `tags_list` is now a list of the page’s tags.

+#### Step 2: Choose Your Tags

+Before you code your templates, it's a good iea to map out and record [what each tag will do](http://nationbuilder.com/creating_a_tag_library){:target="_blank"}.

+#### Step 3: Code Your Template

-Then you can use if statements to query whether the page has a particular tag, and show or hide the content accordingly.
+Use if statements to query whether the page has a particular tag, and show or hide the content accordingly:

-#### Example

 {% highlight html %}{% raw %}
 {% if tags_list contains "sample tag" %}